chadpruett/cpp-practice/README.md

 learn vectors.
 So in the meantime I replaced count with a constant int SIZE.
 But the program is essentially the same, just iterations of how many scores are not influenced by reading user input.

+// Version: 7.3_arrays
+// Purpose: Another practice of utilizing an array and finding the highest and lowest values
+// Comment: This practice was good.
+Helped me understand navigating an aray through a for loop.
+I was also able to use two reference parameters to update the highest and lowest values of the numbers added in the array

+// Version:
+// Purpose:
+// Comment: